learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## Introduction

 Now that we have seen the key map and reduce operators in spark, and also know when to use transformation and action operators, we can revisit the word count problem we introduced earlier in the section.
-In this lab, we will use the methods seen in the coding labs to read a text corpus into spark environment, perform a word count and try basic NLP ideas to get a good grip on how MapReduce performs.
+In this lab, we will use the methods seen in the coding labs to read a text corpus into the spark environment, perform a word count, and try basic NLP ideas to get a good grip on how Map-Reduce performs.

 ## Objectives

 You will be able to:

-* Describe Map-Reduce operation in a big data context
+* Describe the Map-Reduce operation in a big data context
 * Perform basic NLP tasks with a given text corpus
-* Perform basic analysis from the experiment findings towards identifying writing styles
+* Perform basic analysis using the experimental findings towards identifying writing styles

 ## Map-Reduce task